 Female sexual dysfunction or sexual problems occur when an individual or couple faces an issue during any phase of the sexual response cycle.
 This issue prevents them from experiencing satisfaction from sexual activity.

 There are four main phases of the sexual response cycle: excitement, plateau, orgasm, and resolution.

-Only 43% of women with sexual dysfunction report this issue, making it a really common problem that often goes ignored.
-People may be hesitant or embarrassed to discuss this issue, but it is important to remember that it is treatable.
+Only 43% of women with sexual dysfunction report this issue, making it a widespread problem that often goes ignored.
+People may be hesitant or embarrassed to discuss this issue, but it is essential to remember that it is treatable.
 Sharing your concerns can make your sexual life much healthier.